sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 ## CIDR Range for Sourcegraph

 Sourcegraph currently uses Cloudflare to provide web application security.
 You should allow access to all [Cloudflare IP ranges](https://www.cloudflare.com/ips/)

+## Connections to Sourcegraph.com

+Sourcegraph only connects to Sourcegraph.com for two purposes:

+1. The pings described above are sent, in order to:
+   - Check for new product updates.
+   - Send [anonymous, non-specific, aggregate metrics](#pings) back to Sourcegraph.com (see the full list above).
+1. [Sourcegraph extensions](../extensions/index.md) are fetched from Sourcegraph.com's extension registry (unless you are using a [private extension registry](extensions.md#publish-extensions-to-a-private-extension-registry)).

+There are no other automatic external connections to Sourcegraph.com (or any other site on the internet).